msaari/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+* New feature: New filter hook `relevanssi_admin_search_blocked_post_types` makes it easy to block Relevanssi from searching a specific post type in the admin dashboard.
+There's built-in support for Reusable Content Blocks `rc_blocks` post type, for example.

 = 4.6.0 =
 * Changed behaviour: Phrases in OR search are now less restrictive.
 A search for 'foo "bar baz"' used to only return posts with the "bar baz" phrase, but now also posts with just the word 'foo' will be returned.
 * Minor fix: User Access Manager showed drafts in search results for all users.
 This is now fixed.